A Quick Guide to the Project Management Office (PMO)

 2. Project-Specific PMO/Project Office/Program Office

-In some cases, a large project or program requires their own PMO, which is temporary.
+In some cases, a large project or program requires its own PMO, which is temporary.

 Responsibilities include data management, coordination of governance and reporting, and administrative activities to support the project or program team.